grafana/grafana/docs/sources/panels/value-mappings.md

 This section describes options in the Value mappings user interface.

 > **Note:** Display text and Color are both optional.
-If you only want to assign colors to text values, then you can leave the display text empty and the original value will be displayed.
+If you want to only assign colors to the text values, then you can leave the display text empty and the original value is displayed.

 ### Condition